ParanoidBat/BMA-R30X/README.md

 ## What you fill find here
 This code is the actual implementation of the library used in the Attendance System (link above).
 You will find the code for comminicating with the fingerprint device, mobile device, display device and I/O operations on the EEPROM.

 You can find the mobile application [here](https://github.com/ParanoidBat/BMA-Client-App)

+**Note:** If you have a question, you can open an issue and tag it with question or help wanted labels.
+But do make sure that you have actually read the code and have made some degree of understanding before opening a thread.